quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part06_Optimal_Policie.md

 :p What does Figure 3.5 (middle) represent in the gridworld example?
 ??x
-Figure 3.5 (middle) represents the optimal value function \( v^\ast \), which provides the expected long-term reward for being in any given state when following an optimal policy.
+Figure 3.5 (middle) represents the optimal value function $v^\ast$, which provides the expected long-term reward for being in any given state when following an optimal policy.

 Each cell's value indicates the sum of immediate and future rewards, considering the best possible actions from that state. x??